s3lven/portfolio/README.md

 - [x] Add color theming and dark mode
 - [ ] Add tooltips to Technology
 - [ ] Add primary color gradient to dots
-- [ ] Add animations and the little guy
+- [ ] Add animations and a little guy
 - [ ] Add smooth scroll
 - [ ] More sections for my passions and hobbies (because it needs more personality)
-- [ ] Deploy onto Vercel/GHPages
+- [x] Deploy onto Vercel/GHPages

 ## How to Run Locally 🖥️ (for future me?)